Skip to Main Content

 “That’s the exciting part,” Thomas said.
 “Every golf professional has a mission to grow the game.
 My mantra at First Tee is this: You’re not recycling the game – you’re growing it by exposing it to new populations.”

-Chip Thomas and First Tee golfers at Regions Center.
+Chip Thomas, executive director of First Tee Birmingham, at Regions Tradition.

 First Tee Birmingham is a nonprofit organization focused on introducing golf to young people while building character and life skills that help them meet challenges as they grow into adults.